Welcome Pet Parents seeking nutritional advice!

 - $500 IF a different dietary recommendation is needed, e.g., pets with different medical conditions or life stages.

 Recipe Reformulation: The fee is $250 to reformulate dietary recommendations if you should later request a change in ingredients, foods, or supplements, if the pet's condition should progress, or if your pet develops another medical condition.
-This decision may be made in conjunction with you at a recheck appointment.
+You may opt for only a reformulation, without a Teleconsult, if you can articulate the changes to be made to the original recipe, or the decision to reformulate may be made in conjunction with you at a Recheck Teleconsult.
 The Reformulation fee is similar to your request for additional diagnostics or repeat laboratory work from your veterinarian or specialist for an ongoing problem.

 Our consulting fee covers product research, a review of the medical information, a 30-minute teleconsultation with you, Mixit-Win™ software recipe formulations, and written dietary recommendations.
 The fees cover immediate follow-up questions you may have about our dietary recommendations.
 Food rejection or aversions are potential problems and we provide additional guidance in these cases.
 Food substitutions are always suggested in the write-up if appropriate based on medical conditions.